 If you are moving into a rented property, you may find you’re responsible for managing and paying your energy bills yourself, unless they are included within your rent.
-This guide to gas and electricity deals for tenants will help make sure your energy costs are kept to a minimum.

 When moving into a rental property, the first thing you need to work out is what type of meters it has, and there are usually two types of meter found in rented properties: